Skip to content Skip to footer

 What Does Work From Anywhere Mean?

-The phrase “work from anywhere” has become quite the talking point recently.
-Particularly as more and more organisations move to hybrid working and remote-first models in order to meet the demands of their employees.
+The phrase “work from anywhere” has become quite the talking point recently—particularly as more and more companies move to hybrid working and remote-first models.
 Until 2021, working remotely was synonymous with working from home.
 This was true during the pandemic, when the large majority had no choice.
-But it was also true before that, too.
+But it was true before that, too.

-Rather than focus on the literal definition of working from anywhere though, perhaps it’s more productive to focus on WFA as a concept.
-Having the ability to work from anywhere means having the tools, resources, technology, and flexibility at your disposal to set up your workspace and be productive at a location that is right for the task at hand.
-This is a notable departure from working traditions of old where it was believed that employees could only be productive in an office space.
+Being empowered to work from anywhere means having the tools, resources and flexibility to set up your workspace (and to be productive) at a location that is right for you.
+This is a change from the working traditions of old, where it was believed that employees could only be productive in an office space.

 WFA pushes back on the notion that work is a place you go and instead implies that it is a thing you do.
-The beauty of this is when work isn’t tethered to a single location, organisations can harness the power of environments geared towards productivity, collaboration and innovation – rather than waste precious time reinforcing arbitrary rules which can be limiting to growth.
+The beauty of WFA is that when work isn’t tethered to a single location, organizations can harness the power of environments geared towards greater productivity, collaboration and innovation.

 Work From Anywhere vs Remote Work

-When the pandemic hit everyone like a bolt of lightning out of the blue, one thing became abundantly clear: lots of organisations weren’t prepared for a full-scale shift to remote work.
-Definitive, consistent policies and procedures weren’t in place, employees didn’t know how to work effectively away from the workplace, and the right technology wasn’t in place to facilitate productivity and collaboration.
+When the pandemic hit, one thing became crystal clear: lots of organizations weren’t prepared for a full-scale shift to remote work.
+Policies and procedures weren’t in place, employees didn’t know how to work effectively away from the workplace, and the right technology wasn’t at hand to facilitate productivity and collaboration.

 Work from anywhere is a company-wide commitment to the notion that some or all employees can work effectively from anywhere.
-It is not a flexible working arrangement agreed on a case by case basis, but a normal way of working.
-And for that to be achieved, organisations need the right infrastructure in place to support WFA employees in being productive, collaborative, autonomous, connected and happy within it.
+It is not a flexible working arrangement agreed on a case-by-case basis, but a regular way of working.
+For WFA to work, organizations need the right infrastructure in place to support the productivity, collaboration and autonomy of their employees.

 What Are The Benefits Of Working From Anywhere?